 Because of the limited number of tests, it is suggested that the values closer to the IVE default values (the 30% adjusted values) be used until more in-use emissions data is collected.
 A value of 1 is used in the cases where the 30% adjustment takes the values from less than 1 to greater than 1.

-Table 6 presents the recommended adjustment values for diesel vehicles in Istanbul.
+Table 6 presents the recommended adjustment values for diesel vehicles as an average of both cities.
 These values should, of course, be improved as more data is collected.